raindog308/roll20-aftermath/README.md

 # roll20-aftermath
-Scripts for FGU's Aftermath! on roll20.net
+Scripts to assist in playing FGU's Aftermath! on roll20.net

 # attr.js